JoraXD/ManagerCalendar/README.md

 export FIREBASE_CREDENTIALS=/path/to/serviceAccount.json
 ```

-Firestore collections named `excursions` and `guides` will be created automatically.
+Firestore collections named `excursions` and `users` will be created automatically.